Spin Group Symmetry Criteria for Odd-parity Magnets

-\textit{Candidate materials and theoretical models for OPMs}.--- Using the online program FINDSPINGROUP from Ref.~\cite{CheXiaobing2024} and the Bilbao Crystallographic Server, we identify 48 candidate materials for OPMs that satisfy the established symmetry criteria, as listed in Table~\ref{tab3}.
-In the supplemental material~\cite{supp}, we identify the spin splitting patterns ($p$-wave or $f$-wave) for each candidate materials.
-To validate the symmetry criteria, we construct two theoretical models, $H_1$ and $H_2$, representing type-I and type-II OPMs with coplanar [Fig.~\ref{Fig1}(a)] and noncoplanar [Fig.~\ref{Fig1}(c)] magnetic orders, respectively.
+\textit{Theoretical models}.--- To validate the symmetry analysis, we construct two theoretical models, $H_1$ and $H_2$, representing type-I and type-II OPMs with coplanar [Fig.~\ref{Fig1}(a)] and noncoplanar [Fig.~\ref{Fig1}(c)] magnetic orders, respectively.
 The Hamiltonians $H_1$ and $H_2$ are expressed as: